citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## 3GX Plugin Loader ([#6172](https://github.com/citra-emu/citra/pull/6172)) by [PabloMK7](https://github.com/PabloMK7)

 `.3gx` plugins are executable files that are mapped into memory and executed when the game process runs.
 When the game runs, the `.3gx` plugins also run simultaneously in a new thread, which grants it the same access rights as the game does.
-This allows developers to expand the behavior of games in a way that would normally be impossible, such as an Action Replay code.
+This allows developers to expand the behavior of games in a way that would normally be impossible, such as with an Action Replay code.

 Using 3GX plugins is another way to add that extra customizability to your 3DS games in a way that the unmodded 3DS can’t do.
 Many projects use 3GX plugins, such as the Mario Kart 7 modpack [CTGP-7](https://ctgp-7.github.io/).
 In the past, due to Citra not supporting 3GX plugins, a “lite” version of this modpack was offered to Citra players.
 But this came with nowhere near as many tracks and features as the main modpack!
 The addition of this plugin loader grants Citra users with more modpacks to use to alter your game in more ways than before!